-Keywords at the start of a warning indicate the type and seriousness of the ensuing risk if measures to prevent the risk are not taken.
+In warnings, signal words at the beginning of a warning are used to indicate the type and seriousness of the ensuing risk if measures for minimising danger are not taken.

-The following keywords are defined and can be used in this document:
+The following signal words are defined and can be used in this document:

-- DANGER indicates a hazardous situation which, if not avoided, will result in death or serious injury. - WARNING indicates a hazardous situation which, if not avoided, could result in death or serious injury. - CAUTION indicates a hazardous situation which, if not avoided, could result in minor to moderate injury. - NOTICE is used to address practices not related to personal injury.
+DANGER indicates a hazardous situation which, if not avoided, will result in death or serious injury.

+WARNING indicates a hazardous situation which, if not avoided, could result in death or serious injury.

+CAUTION indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.

+NOTICE is used to address practices not related to personal injury.